We sat down with Dr. Jeremy Weisz of Rise25 to talk about podcasting.

 Even though I have the video, the audio, the podcast on all these channels, sometimes people go to my site and just read the blog post because that’s just how they consume content.
 The other piece is it’s great for Google because Google owns YouTube, and it’s great for SEO.
 So, it gets indexed in SEO.
 I’ve had people where I’ve produced.
 When you look up their name on three search results on the first page of Google, one of them is the YouTube video because it’s ranking for their name in the SEO.
 So, one of the exciting things for me has been the audio-only.

 That’s why I think radio was so powerful for so long because it’s like reading a book.
 You got to create the characters.
 You got to build all that.
 I mean, the other side of things is that you don’t have to worry about what you’re wearing.
 What your hair looks like or all of that.
 Or what your background looks like.
 You just kind of flip it on, and sometimes that makes people feel comfortable.
-That they know that they’re not being recorded, but I think it is more personal to release it out there.
+They know that they’re not being recorded, but I think it is more personal to release it there.
 And you do get a sense of someone with it.

 Yeah.
 There are a few barriers.
 I mean the technology tends to hold people back.
 Some of the things that shouldn’t hold people back hold people back.
 So, technology is straightforward; in my opinion, I keep it very simple.
 You just need a USB, a mike, and zoom or whatever the technology is.
 Whenever someone’s watching this, I use Skype with an e-camera call; e-cam call recorder back in the day.
 And then now zoom is just so easy.
 We’re already meeting on zoom.
 There are so many different ways to record anywhere you meet with someone.
 There’s a way to record it, so there’s no excuse.
 And people ask me all the time about technology stuff, and this is a 70 microphone ATR 2100.
 I have another blue Yeti, which is so you could be all in for 70 to 120.
 That’s one thing that holds people back.
 The other is: “What do I talk about?
 What do I do for the podcast, right?”
 And, so, they kind of get overwhelmed.
 And when I say, with the podcasters, there are five different types of content you can produce with the podcasters.
 I bucket them into five different buckets.
 One is thought leadership.
 So, that person’s internal thought leadership and that could be anyone.
 What I know, there are seven categories.
 I think of when it comes to thought leadership, but one of them is what questions do you get a lot of.
 So, I tell people to use a podcast to save you time, right?
 So if you find yourself answering the same question repeatedly, like we were talking about here.